-Just like mums, no two dads are the same — so when it comes to choosing the perfect gift (whether for his birthday or a just-because present), it’s good to get granular in order to find something he’ll really love.
+No two dads are the same, so when it comes to finding the perfect gift — for his birthday or just because — it’s good to get granular to get something he’ll really love.
 Are you buying for an artsy dad who reads every single line of text at a gallery?
 Or a pasta-loving dad who knows his garganelli from his agnolotti?
 We’ve rounded up some of our favourite gifts from the Strategist UK archives, sourcing products that come recommended from experts, cool people, and some celebrity shoppers, too (not to mention Strategist staff).
 While most of these gifts are available on Amazon, we’ve found some options elsewhere, too, for those who like to shop around.
 And to shop for everyone else on your list, visit our gift guide hub.

 For the dad who loves a potter round the Tate Britain